Rat431/ColdHook/README.md

 ColdHook is a mini and simple open source memory hooking library for Windows x86/x64 made in C++.
 This library is mainly intended for a simple usage and especially for whoever has a small knowlegde of how hooks actually works.
 If you find any issue, feel free to report.

 Read the functions documentation just below to understand how ColdHook must be used.
+Feel free to join in the [Discord](https://discord.gg/QPQzR57) channel if you need any help or you have any question.

 ## Features